 Students will maintain or improve strength, flexibility, coordination, awareness and function of the upper body.
 Students will learn upper body exercises and how to modify them to meet their needs.
 Students can also participate in activities of daily living such as dressing, meal preparation, art, board games and adaptive sports.

-The goal of the class is for students to gain confidence in communication and improve quality of life.
-Students learn strategies for a variety of areas including word finding, sentence complexity, intelligibility, and verbal clarity.
-Content may focus on improving cognitive-linguistic skills needed for daily functioning and community activity such as shopping, dining and other desired activities.
-Students may also work on cognitive skills such as concentration, memory compensation, functional problem solving and reasoning.
-Sessions focus on developing compensatory strategies for challenging areas.
-Students work on fundamental problem solving such as goal attainment, personal safety and participation in the community.
+The goal of the classes is for students to gain confidence in communication or cognition and thus improve quality of life.
+Students learn strategies for a variety of areas including word finding, expanding length of sentences, and increasing verbal clarity with the goal of participating in conversation and meaningful everyday activities.
+Students may also work on cognitive skills such as increasing attention, memory, and functional problem solving.
+Sessions will also focus on developing compensatory strategies for challenging areas in communication and cognition.

 Fall classes will start on term will be Thursday, August 14, 2025.
 Please see term dates below.